 Apply for admission

 Before applying for admission, you and your main supervisor should contact Head of Department Håkan Westerblad to discuss your interest of doctoral studies at FyFa.
 Please note that as of 1 April 2016, all main supervisors must have passed the web course for doctoral supervisors within 5 years of a new student admission.

 After having an agreement from the Head of Department, apply for admission to doctoral studies by submitting an application for admission to the FyFa educational administrator, in advance of the admission seminar.

 The application should consist of the completed:

 - Form 1: Application for assessment of eligibility.
 Please note that the form for eligibility must be submitted at least five weeks before the admission seminar.

 For more information please see the entry requirements for doctoral education.

-About the attachments to the study plan: For an examle of how to write the research plan, download the research plan template.
+About the attachments to the study plan: Download the research plan template.
 Please note that your attached CV should be no longer than two pages.

 And an agreement between your FyFa supervisor and you, the student:

 - FyFa agreement doctoral student and supervisor (Word file)